 Who Should be the Token Service Provider?

-With the various mobile payment platforms rolling out worldwide, and consumers increasingly demanding mobile services from their bank, the issuing ecosystem is faced with a number of key decisions.
+This has created a number of questions for the issuing ecosystem.
 Chief among which is how to access the essential tokenization services that underpin the security of mobile transactions.

 What is a Token Service Provider?

 The TSP provides registered token requestors, for example a merchant holding the card credentials, with payment tokens.
 In parallel, TSPs are responsible for various other functions.
 They manage ongoing operation and maintenance of the token vault, deployment of security measures and controls, and the registration process of allowed token requestors.

 TSPs issue and manage the entire lifecycle of payment credentials, implement tokenization to reduce fraud and oversee transactions to integrate with the existing authorization host by converting or validating cryptograms, as well as performing processing checks.

 EMVCo, the global technical body, has clearly defined a list of candidates who can register as a TSP:

 Issuers are in pole position to deliver the best security, control and tailored use of tokenization to meet their own strategy, regardless of which international or national payment brands they issue cards for.
 By becoming their own TSP, issuers can reduce long term costs by avoiding the tokenization and de-tokenization fees imposed by the payment schemes, in addition to saving ‘on-us’ transactions.
 Being a TSP allows issuers to take control of their long-term strategy and expand to multiple use cases to adapt to evolving market demands.

 The issuer processor